pureliani/react-controller/README.md

 ## Installation ⚡

 > **Warning**
-> deepstate only supports react version >= 16.8.0
+> Deepstate only supports react version >= 16.8.0

 ```shell
 npm install @gapu/deepstate
 ```

 ## Description
-deepstate is a state-management library which is aimed at making nested state managemenet easier.
+Deepstate is a state-management library which is aimed at making nested state managemenet easier.

 > **Note**
 > **This library is still in development** and i'm planning on adding features such as: Asynchronous state initialization, SSR support, State Synchronization between browser tabs and redux devtools integration.